NGO, Charity and Campaign Group Archives

 Financial difficulties forced the charity into administration in 1989.
 However, War on Want was re-launched, albeit on a smaller scale, in the early 1990s.
 Since then the organisation has concerned itself with issues raised by globalisation, campaigning on issues such as trade justice, workers’ rights and third-world debt.

-The MCF was founded in 1954 as an amalgamation of a number of campaign groups including the British branch of the Congress of Peoples' against Imperialism, Central Africa Committee and the Seretse Khama Defence Committee.
-The organisation had strong links with the British labour movement; its founders included the prominent Labour Party MPs Fenner Brockway as Chair, and Tony Benn as treasurer.
+The MCF was founded in 1954 as an amalgamation of a number of smaller campaign groups, including the British branch of the Congress of Peoples' against Imperialism.
+The MCF had a strong association with the British labour movement; the prominent Labour members of parliament Fenner Brockway and Tony Benn were founder members and officers, while affiliated organisations included national trades unions, constituency Labour parties, and co-operative societies.

-The MCF supported independence movements across the colonial world and domestically, campaigned against racism.
-The MCF’s aims were pursued through the lobbying of the British and international governments; and public campaigns, which included meetings, conferences and demonstrations.
-The MCF published the bi-monthly journal, Colonial Freedom News (later renamed Liberation).
-The MCF was also fundamental in the creation of broader campaign groups, including the UK Anti-Apartheid Movement, Committee for Peace Nigeria (during the Nigerian Civil War) and The British Council for Peace in Vietnam.
+The MCF supported independence and national liberation movements organising for political freedom for peoples in European colonies, while domestically the group also campaigned against racism and discrimination faced by ethnic minorities in British society.
+The MCF pursued its aims via lobbying governments and organising public events, including campaign meetings, petitions and demonstrations.
+It published a bi-monthly journal called Colonial Freedom News (renamed in 1966 as Liberation).
+The MCF was also fundamental in the creation of broader single-issue campaign groups, including the UK Anti-Apartheid Movement, Committee for Peace Nigeria (during the Nigerian Civil War) and British Council for Peace in Vietnam.